franciscofunes/hgo-erp-entrega/readme.md

-# Web design for an University assigment :+1:
+# Web design for University assigment :+1:

 This repository is a web a develop for a course call "ORGANIZATIONAL MANAGEMENT TOOLS", I used a template of [Colorlib](https://colorlib.com/) and modified it for my personal use.